Tomography of entangling two-qubit logic operations in exchange-coupled donor electron spin qubits: Discussion

-Here we have demonstrated a two-qubit gate between two exchange-coupled electrons by exploiting the hyperfine interaction to provide a natural source of detuning $\Delta B_{z}$ between the two qubits.
-This method is robust against the exact placement of the donors and hence relaxes the accuracy requirements of donor positioning and gate fabrication.
-In addition, the smaller value of \textit{J} results in a lower sensitivity to electric noise.
-Consequently, the coupling does not introduce any significant decoherence channels to the qubits.
+We demonstrated an entangling two-qubit gate between two exchange-coupled electrons bound to ion-implanted $^{31}$P donors in silicon, by exploiting the hyperfine interaction to provide a natural source of detuning $\Delta B_{z}$ between the two qubits.
+This method works for any value of $J$ between the ESR linewidth ($\sim 100$~kHz) and the hyperfine coupling ($\sim 100$~MHz), making it robust against the precise placement of the donors.
+Furthermore, we showed that the small value of \textit{J} results in the qubit coherence being unaffected by the coupling.

-Gate-set tomography has demonstrated that both conditional and unconditional single-qubit gate fidelities consistently surpass 99\%.
-However, the full two-qubit gate set tomography has shown an increased error rate, likely caused by the coupling to a nearby $^{29}$Si nucleus (see SM for details ref).
-This observation motivates the development of more effective methods of $^{28}$Si isotopic enrichment, since the 800 ppm residual $^{29}$Si in the material we used almost invariably results in at least one, often more, $^{29}$Si nuclei with sufficient coupling to shift the ESR frequencies \cite{madzik2020controllable,witzel2010electron}.
-Extremely promising results, with residual $^{29}$Si concentrations of $2.4 \pm 0.7$~ppm have been recently obtained using focused ion beam implantation of $^{28}$Si \cite{acharya2023highly}.
+Gate-set tomography experiments showed that both conditional and unconditional single-qubit gate fidelities consistently surpass 99\%.
+However, the full two-qubit GST showed an increased error rate, likely caused by the coupling to nearby $^{29}$Si nuclei (Supplementary Note 12).
+This observation motivates the adoption of $^{28}$Si isotopic enrichment far beyond the 800 ppm residual $^{29}$Si used in this experiment \cite{madzik2020controllable,witzel2010electron}.
+Promising results, with residual $^{29}$Si concentrations of $2.4 \pm 0.7$~ppm have been recently obtained using focused ion beam implantation of $^{28}$Si \cite{acharya2024highly}.

 The value of exchange coupling $J \approx 12$~MHz in the present device corresponds to an expected inter-donor distance in the range 15-22~nm \cite{joecker2021full}.
 This distance is comparable to the smallest feature sizes of ultra-scaled semiconductor devices that use industrial CMOS fabrication \cite{cao2023future}.
 Therefore, 2-qubit logic gates based on weak exchange provide a plausible pathway to integrate and scale up single-donor quantum devices.